authrocket/authrocket-ruby/README.md

 For better performance (and to avoid API rate limits), you will want to cache the results of the API call for 3-15 minutes.

-If not using Rails/ActiveSupport, use seconds: `cache: {expires_in: 15*60}` and also configure the cache store, as explained in Caching below.
-If using Rails, make sure Rails.cache is configured.
+If using Rails, `Rails.cache` is used by default.
+Otherwise, you must configure a cache store for AuthRocket.
+In either case, see Caching below.

 #### Initial login